 The Company makes initial seed investments in sponsored investment portfolios at the portfolio's formation.
 If the seed investment results in a controlling financial interest, APAM consolidates the investment, and the underlying individual securities are accounted for as trading securities.
 Seed investments in which the Company does not have a controlling financial interest are classified as available-for-sale investments.
-As of June 30, 2014, APAM does not have a controlling financial interest in any of its seed investments.
+As of September 30, 2014, APAM does not have a controlling financial interest in any of the funds in which it has made a seed investment.